ShaurinD/STATS/README.txt

 Install the Intel SDK in 'C:/Program Files (x86)/Intel/' and extract OpenCV in 'C:/opencv/' (Don't create new folders for each of them)
 Now download the GazeDetect project from the git repo and place it in the Visual Studios projects folder in your documents folder.
-Open the solution file with Visual Studio and build the soluation.
+Open the solution file with Visual Studio and build the solution.
 All the linkers should be correct if you followed the instructions above and it will build successfully.
 Finally just run the program, you won't be able to test out the code unless you have the Intel Creative Gesture Camera.